PLN AREA PROJECTS

 Geophysics

-Initial exploration in 2014 by F3 Uranium included 31 km of ground Moving Loop Electromagnetics and 34 km of ground DC Resistivity surveys to define conductors and possible alteration zones.
+Initial exploration in 2014 by F3 Uranium on the east side of the property included 31 km of ground Moving Loop Electromagnetics and 34 km of ground DC Resistivity surveys to define conductors and possible alteration zones.
 Attention returned to the Broach Lake area in 2022 with further ground geophysics highlighting multiple high priority conductors.
-Multiple conductors and resistivity targets on the property remain unexplored.
+In fall 2024 a ground gravity survey was completed on the western side of the property.
+In winter 2025 F3 Uranium completed 42km of Moving Loop Electromagnetics on the western side of the property (PW Area).
+A total 6 ground conductors were identified for drill targeting.

 Drilling